-Combining scientific research with learnings from Ayurvedic and Chinese medicine makes up the foundations of The Nue Co., and as such we formulated DEFENSE DROPS and ENERGY FOOD + PREBIOTIC using tried and tested ingredients from the ages-old practise of Traditional Chinese Medicine.
+Combining scientific research with learnings from Ayurvedic and Chinese medicine makes up the foundations of The Nue Co., and as such we formulated DEFENSE DROPS and IMMUNITY using tried and tested ingredients from the ages-old practise of Traditional Chinese Medicine.
 But how does TCM work and what remedies are suggested for immunity specifically?

 Everything starts with qi